-In 2018, EGLE and partners received \$980,000 from U.S. EPA to complete design, permitting and bid documents for the two reefs and begin construction of both reefs at a pilot size of approximately 1 acre each.
-With the additional \$1 million in funding from Dow, EGLE and its partners would be able to monitor fish spawning success and reef conditions and then use the monitoring results to continue to improve fish reproduction in Saginaw Bay by making adjustments to these projects, expanding them, or potentially constructing new spawning reefs in the bay.
+In 2019, with \$980,000 from U.S. EPA and \$25,000 from Saginaw Bay Watershed Initiative Network, EGLE and partners began restoration of the Coreyon Reef.
+With the additional \$1 million in funding from Dow, EGLE and its partners will be able to monitor fish spawning success and reef conditions and then use the monitoring results to continue to improve fish reproduction in Saginaw Bay by making adjustments to or expanding the Coreyon Reef project or by constructing new spawning reefs in the bay.